 I usually have no trouble mentioning that both of my kids, ages 1 and 4 were still nursing.
 I’m surrounded by many amazing parents who support full-term breastfeeding. <3

 I feel lucky to have been supported by a wonderful network of family, friends (offline and online) who are very supportive of breastfeeding.
 I nursed in public for years (but never without a nursing cover) and never received a single negative comment from anyone (well, not that I heard of).
-I even got several positive comments and appreciations saying that more moms should be like me.
-I was never questioned about my breastfeeding relationship with my children.
-I became a serious advocate of breastfeeding.
+People even gave me positive comments and appreciations saying that more moms should be like me.
+I was never questioned about my breastfeeding relationship with my children, I only became a serious advocate of breastfeeding.

 It feels like I was wearing an invisible momma crown for successfully pulling off my breastfeeding journey with my children and I felt really proud and fulfilled.